MobiKin

 11. Pair with a Bluetooth Accessory

-When a Bluetooth accessory is paired with your phone, it works with your phone anytime without needing to pair them again.
+When a Bluetooth accessory is paired with your phone, it works with your phone anytime without needing to pair it again.
 By the way, common manufacturers set PINs as 0000 and 1234.

 To pair with a Bluetooth accessory, you can: